-This project is developing understanding of the economic structures and outcomes of community ownership, an innovative form in the European and developed world context.
+This project aimed to develop understanding of the economic structures and outcomes of community ownership, an innovative form in the European and developed world context.
 Scottish land reform, which promotes community ownership as a socially just and equitable model, is an urgent political issue and will remain so for some years.
 This is because the Scottish Government expects that land reform will generate a range of outcomes beyond those directly related to land – re-population, employment, environment, sustainable development, entrepreneurial behaviours, housing and health.
 These priorities must also be balanced with constraints on the public purse, and robust discussion around the economics of community landownership, particularly in relation to the economic viability of upland land in Scotland, is urgently required.